-The specifications contained in this website are for information purposes only as we cannot confirm the exact specifications of the Products.
-If you require any specific information about a product, please email us at email@example.com.
+The specifications contained on our website are for information purposes only as we cannot confirm the exact specifications of the Products.
+If you require any specific information about a product, please email us at firstname.lastname@example.org.

 Intellectual Property Rights

-The trade marks, logos and service marks shown on this web site, unless otherwise specified, are the trademarks of GardX.
+The trade marks, logos and service marks shown on the GardX web site, unless otherwise specified, are the trademarks of GardX.
 No rights are granted to use any of them in any manner whatsoever.
 Any infringement of GardX's rights will result in appropriate legal action being taken against you.

 How does your browser protect you and your data?

 Most modern web browsers, such as Internet Explorer and Firefox, support 'secure mode' and standard security protocols.
 Internet Explorer can warn you if the site you are about to send payment details to is secure or insecure.
 To make this happen, select OPTIONS on the VIEW menu and then click the SECURITY tab.
 Once all of the warning boxes have been ticked, Internet Explorer will automatically alert you each time you send your private details to another site.